Updated - February 02, 2022

 However, all's not lost when paying out of pocket.
 For instance, your Canadian public health plan is still active.

-Any doctor visits, emergency room visits, or critical illnesses are still covered, just as they were before.
+Any doctor visits, emergency room visits, or critical illnesses are still covered in terms of diagnosis, follow ups and treatment, just as they were before.

 Luckily, our government provides us with exceptional health care, no matter your individual circumstances.

 Insurdinary is Here to Help

 Want to get started and find the right Health and Dental coverage for you?Get Started